solodev/cloud-documentation/src/infrastructure/domains/Domain Overview/Update/index.md

 # Update Domain

-Update a domain's details or delete a domain from your Solodev Cloud by clicking the **Update** button on the Domain Overview page.
+Update domain details or delete a domain from your Solodev Cloud by clicking the **Update** button on the Domain Overview page.

 <img src="../../../../images/updatedomain.jpg" alt="updatedomain" style="width: 35%; display: block"></a>